roncoleman125/JavaAITutorial/README.md

 AI and Java by their nature are complex.
 Thus, we put forward two pedagogical hypotheses as the antidote:
-1. Students create their own knowledge through hands-on exercises -- this is Piaget's [constructivist](https://en.wikipedia.org/wiki/Constructivism_(philosophy_of_education)) theory of education.
+1. Students create their own knowledge -- this is Piaget's [constructivist](https://en.wikipedia.org/wiki/Constructivism_(philosophy_of_education)) theory of education.

 2. In doing so, it is more effective